 Save on costs by charging smarter

-Behind the Connected Kerb hardware system is an advanced software platform that enables clients to create a network of fully controlled and remotely managed charge points, allowing drivers to reliably charge their vehicles and take advantage of attractive energy tariffs.
+Behind the Connected Kerb hardware system is an advanced software platform that enables clients to create a network of fully controlled and remotely managed charging points, allowing drivers to reliably charge their vehicles and take advantage of attractive energy tariffs.

 Data reporting, analysis and consolidated billing are available on-demand within a fully integrated back-end dashboard.
 Smart charging operations are automatically monitored 24/7 and issues can be resolved immediately and remotely.